Michael Jordan is known as the Greatest Player of All Time due to his intense drive and competitive nature.

 Despite tragedy and hardship, Larry focused on honing his basketball skills.
 His efforts culminated in one of the greatest NCAA games in history.
 He led the Indiana State Sycamores against the Magic Johnson-led Michigan State University Spartans.
 The Sycamores fell 75-64 against the talented Spartans but they were previously undefeated (33-0) before that.

 Larry and Magic went on to dominate the NBA after college.
 However, there was a new sheriff in town—Michael Jordan.
 Michael averaged 28.2 points per game right out of the gate and soon became a household name.
 With his aerial acrobatics and showmanship, Michael quickly became a crowd favorite.
-Not only was he appreciated by the hometown Chicago fans, he was adored by fans of the opposing teams.
+Not only was he appreciated by the hometown Chicago fans, but he was also adored by fans of the opposing teams.

 The match people wanted to see was the old guard versus the new guard.
 They wanted to see Jordan versus Bird.
-The fans got what they wanted in the first round of the 1985-86 post-season when the first seeded Boston Celtics faced the eighth seeded Chicago Bulls.
-The Celtics were star studded with Larry Bird, Kevin McHale, Robert Parish, and Bill Walton in the front court and Dennis Johnson and Danny Ainge in the back court.
-Jordan on the other hand only had a young Charles Oakley and an over the hill George Gervin to compliment him.
+The fans got what they wanted in the first round of the 1985-86 post-season when the first seeded Boston Celtics faced the eighth-seeded Chicago Bulls.
+The Celtics were star-studded with Larry Bird, Kevin McHale, Robert Parish, and Bill Walton in the frontcourt and Dennis Johnson and Danny Ainge in the backcourt.
+Jordan on the other hand only had a young Charles Oakley and an over-the-hill George Gervin to compliment him.
 He also missed most of the 1985–86 season due to injuries but the Bulls were able to make it to the playoffs despite a 30-52 record.

 Jordan did his best against the Celtics juggernaut and scored 49 points in Game 1, 63 in Game 2, and a near triple-double of 19 points, 10 rebounds, and 9 assists in Game 3.
 However, the Celtics were just too deep and too talented for even the mighty MJ to overcome.
 Despite the Bulls falling in three games, Bird gained a newfound respect for Jordan.
 He said, "I didn't think anyone was capable of doing what Michael has done to us.
 He is the most exciting, awesome player in the game today.
 I think it's just God disguised as Michael Jordan."

-The Jordan-Bird rivalry would spill into many regular season games and a rematch in the 1986-87 postseason where the mighty Celtics would once again sweep the underdog Chicago Bulls.
+The Jordan-Bird rivalry would spill into many regular-season games and a rematch in the 1986-87 postseason where the mighty Celtics would once again sweep the underdog Chicago Bulls.